zmarg1/CSCoursePlanner/README.md

     ```bash
     pip install -r requirements.txt
     ```

-## Usage

-This app is hosted at 'https://planumbc.vercel.app'

-You can run it locally following the steps below.

-1. Two terminals will be needed to run it locally
+4. Setup two terminals which will be needed to run it locally

-2. First terminal will run the backend:
+5. First terminal will run the backend:

    ```bash
    python3 main.py
    ```

-5. Second terminal will run the React app, navigate to the FrontEnd folder:
+6. Second terminal will run the React app, navigate to the FrontEnd folder:

     ```bash
    cd FrontEnd
     ```
 7. Install the necessary packages:

    ```bash
    npm install
    ```
-9. Run the React app and the app will automatically open in your web browser:
+8. Run the React app and the app will automatically open in your web browser:

     ```bash
     npm start
     ```